The Amazing Race 34

 The Amazing Race 34 is the thirty-fourth season of the American reality competition show The Amazing Race.
 Hosted by Phil Keoghan, it featured twelve teams of two, each with a pre-existing relationship, competing in a race around the Euro-Mediterranean region to win US$1,000,000.
-This season visited three continents and eight countries and traveled over 11000 mi during ten legs.
-Starting in Munich, racers traveled through Germany, Austria, Italy, Jordan, France, Spain, and Iceland before returning to the United States and finishing in Nashville.
-Much like the previous season, this season also used a chartered plane rather than commercial airlines to facilitate travel between countries due to the COVID-19 pandemic.
-New elements introduced in this season include an international starting line during the first leg, the Scramble, where teams could perform the first leg's tasks in any order, and eliminating a team in every leg.
+This season visited three continents and eight countries, traveling approximately 11000 mi over ten legs.
+Filming took place from May 25 to July 16, 2022.
+Starting in Munich, racers traveled through Germany, Austria, Italy, Jordan, France, Spain, and Iceland, before returning to the United States and finishing in Nashville.
+Much like the previous season, this season used a chartered plane rather than commercial airlines to facilitate travel between countries due to the COVID-19 pandemic.
+New elements introduced in this season include an international starting line during the first leg; the Scramble, where teams could perform the first leg's tasks in any order; and eliminating a team in every leg.
 The season premiered on CBS on September 21, 2022, and concluded on December 7, 2022.

 Dating couple Derek Xiao and Claire Rehfuss (from Big Brother 23) were the winners of this season, while long-lost twins Emily Bushnell and Molly Sinert finished in second place, and married couple Luis Colon and Michelle Burgos finished in third place.

+Format

+The clues which contestants receive during the course of the race generally fall into three categories: Route Info, Detour, and Roadblock.

+The Amazing Race is a reality television show created by Bertram van Munster and Elise Doganieri, and hosted by Phil Keoghan.
+The series follows teams of two competing in a race around the world.
+Each leg of the race requires teams to deduce clues, navigate foreign environments, interact with locals, perform physical and mental challenges, and travel on a limited budget provided by the show.
+At each stop during the leg, teams receive clues inside sealed envelopes, which fall into one of these categories: